WedLinker Developer Guide

 MSS

-1. User requests to clear all contact.
+1. User requests to clear all contacts.

 2. System deletes all contacts and shows a blank list of persons.